mauve/aws-dynamodb-backup/README.md

-# DyanmoDB Backup
+# DynamoDB Backup

-### 0. Update bucket for storing backups

-On or about line 23 you fill need to update your code with the name of the s3 bucket you whish to store your backups in.
+### Building distributable package for upload to lambda

 ```
-Bucket: 'ccu-dynamo-backups'
+$ npm run build
 ```

-### 1. Create zip to upload

-1. grunt lambda_package
-2. Zip will be created under the dist folder

-### 2. Create a lambda function
+### Create a lambda function

 1. Within lambda, press the 'Create a Lambda Function' button
-2. Press the 'Skip' button to bypass the suggested blueprints
+1. Press the 'Skip' button to bypass the suggested blueprints
-3. Enter the lambda function name DyanmoBackup
+1. Enter the lambda function name dynamodb-backup
-4. Select 'Node.js' as the Runtime
+1. Select 'Node.js' as the Runtime
-5. Upload the zip
+1. Upload the zip
-6. Under 'Handler' add 'Index.handler'
+1. Under 'Handler' add 'Index.handler'
+1. Add two environment variables:
+   1. BUCKET_NAME which is the bucket to publish to
+   1. (optional) CAPACITY_FACTOR a float less than 0.9 which controls how much of the provisioned read capacity to consume

 More [documentation on Lambda](https://docs.aws.amazon.com/lambda/latest/dg/getting-started.html)

-### 3. Configure the access policy for your lambda role
+### Configure the access policy for your lambda role

 Your lambda function will run as an IAM role.
 This is where we configure the permissions required.